IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-4.md

 Click on the "Visit App URL" and append `/tweetjoke` to the end of the URL.
 This will tweet a random joke and you can check this by looking on your twitter feed!

 ### Finished?
-Feeling brave and want some more?
-Try these next step with less help :wink:
+Want some more?
+Try these next steps with less help :wink:

-1. Create a route handler that will search for a given key term and display the output.
+1. Create a route handler that will use the twitter API to search for a given key term and display the output.

 2. Fancy a different deployment method?
 Try deploying the application into a Kubernetes cluster on IBM Cloud.
 (Hint: There is another workshop to assist with this - be careful with environment variables though!)

+If you want to complete this lab by yourself in your own time, you can do so by applying for a personal [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access) and following the same process explained in this workshop.